lukaswhite/meta-tags/README.md

 $meta->openGraph( 'restrictions:age', 18 );
 ```

+Should you be setting an Open Graph tag that can appear multiple times, pass `true` as the third argument.
+This essentially allows you to "overwrite" Open Graph tags; which might useful if, for example, you need to override information somewhere in your application.

 ### Images

 Images are important for social networks, for example when your site is shared via Facebook, or used as the basis of a Twitter Card (more on those later).